 Marx, Altman & Johnson have been family law attorneys since 1992.
 We understand the difficulties of divorce and how child custody can be a complicated issue for both parents.
 We have the experience and compassion to help counsel you through this difficult time in your life.

-If you are going through a divorce or are considering a divorce and have questions about child custody or a flat fee attorney, call us today for more information on our services.
+If you are going through a divorce or are considering a divorce and have questions about child custody or a flat fee attorney, contact or family law firm today for more information on our services.